2021 SALSA XIII Biennial Conference – Charlottesville

 The fact that our members reside in different time zones does present a challenge concerning our desire to preserve as much real-time interaction as possible.
 To meet this challenge, we have decided to schedule conference events roughly between 10 am to 2:30 pm Charlottesville/Manaus time (GMT-4) over ten days, from June 21st to June 25th and June 28th to July 2nd, 2021.
 While this appears significantly longer than previous SALSA conferences, it amounts to only a slight increase in the total number of hours of content included in previous SALSA conferences, simply spread out over more days and with less overlap.
 Formatting in this way gives us the flexibility to accommodate any significant changes in the number of submissions we receive compared to previous conference years.
 If we receive fewer than anticipated submissions, we may scale back the length of the conference.
 If we receive a higher than anticipated number of submissions, we may increase the number of panels that overlap in certain parts of the schedule.

 We recognize that ten days of full-on conferencing would be unbearable.
 With the online format and limited hours, however, everyone will be able to come and go as they please and participate as much or as little they like while being able to tend to other life demands during their day.
-We plan on most, if not all, events being either pre-recorded or recorded live, so that conference attendees will have the option of participating during the scheduled time or viewing at a time that is more convenient for them.
+We plan on most, if not all, events being recorded live, and a more limited number of events being prerecorded (e.g. in cases where the presenter has unreliable internet access).
+This will ensure that conference attendees will have the option of participating during the scheduled time or viewing at a time that is more convenient for them.
 We acknowledge the importance of person to person connection-making and informal dialogue during SALSA conferences.
-We, therefore, are seeking the best possible platform for a virtual lounge that will act as our central meeting hub throughout the conference, as well as virtual breakout rooms for those who wish to continue discussing a given panel after its scheduled time has ended.
-We are fortunate to have a skilled team of digital technology staff members at the University of Virginia who will be instrumental in ensuring that this is a streamlined, user-friendly event.
-It will be up to all of us to ensure that it is a pleasant and impactful one.
+In addition to conducting most conference events in zoom, the interactive platform, Remo, will serve as a virtual lounge where participants can meet for informal, small-group conversations throughout the duration of the conference.

 –Jeremy M. Campbell (SALSA President 2020-2023), Laura R. Graham (SALSA President-Elect 2023-2027), Laura Zanotti (Secretary-Treasurer 2017-2020), George Mentore (SALSA 2021 Conference Organizer), Laura Mentore (SALSA 2021 Academic Program Chair), Juan Alvaro Echeverri (SALSA Webmaster).